info-sec-bot/info-sec-bot/README.md

-# Cybersecurity Developer
+# DevSecOps Engineer

-Hello, I'm a passionate Cybersecurity Developer with extensive experience in building tools to enhance information security operations.
+Hello, I'm a passionate DevSecOps Engineer with extensive experience in building tools to enhance information security operations.
 I specialize in automating critical tasks such as **vulnerability management**, **incident response**, **asset inventory**, and **penetration testing**.
 My goal is to create efficient, scalable, and reliable solutions to protect systems and networks from evolving threats.

 ## Expertise
 - **Programming Languages**: Proficient in **Python**, **PowerShell**, **Go**, **Bash**, and **C#** for developing robust security tools.